dh4nR/weather-or-not/README.md

 - **Drizzle ORM**: A modern, lightweight ORM with SQL-like syntax and full TypeScript support.
 - **Monorepo Architecture**: Allows sharing types and logic across frontend and backend via the `shared/` directory, reducing duplication and bugs.

+## Why These Approaches and Technologies?

+### Vite (Frontend Build Tool)
+**Why?** Traditional bundlers like Webpack can be slow, especially for larger apps.
+Vite was chosen for its fast startup, instant hot module reloading, and native support for modern JavaScript.
+**Outcome:** Greatly improved developer experience and faster feedback loops during frontend development.

+### Tailwind CSS
+**Why?** Tailwind’s utility-first design encourages building interfaces quickly without leaving your HTML.
+It removes the need for naming CSS classes and managing large stylesheets.
+**Outcome:** Faster UI prototyping, consistent styling, and minimal custom CSS.

+### Fastify (Backend Framework)
+**Why?** Fastify is significantly faster than Express and has better built-in support for schema validation, plugins, and performance monitoring.
+**Outcome:** A backend that is both fast and modular, with clear data validation and strong performance.

+### TypeScript (Full Stack)
+**Why?** TypeScript provides static typing, better tooling, and helps catch bugs at compile time rather than at runtime.
+**Outcome:** Safer, more predictable code — especially important in a project with shared logic between frontend and backend.

+### Drizzle ORM
+**Why?** Drizzle offers SQL-like syntax in TypeScript while maintaining type safety.
+It’s lighter and easier to reason about than heavier ORMs like Prisma or TypeORM.
+**Outcome:** Cleaner, more maintainable database queries with full IDE autocompletion and type inference.

+### Monorepo with Shared Types
+**Why?** Keeping frontend and backend code in a single repo simplifies dependency management and enables shared logic (e.g. validation schemas, scoring functions).
+**Outcome:** Less duplication, easier updates, and fewer bugs when working across the stack.

+### Replit (Prototyping and Live Demo)
+**Why?** Replit allows you to prototype and deploy small apps quickly with no infrastructure setup.
+**Outcome:** Fast iteration, instant feedback, and an easy way to share the live app during development or demos.

 ## Setup Instructions